 From a distance, you can only see the two minarets, 40 metres high, rising out of Hurghada's concrete canopy.
 Yet it is from here that, 5 times a day, the "muezzin" calls the faithful to prayer in a song that resonates throughout the city.
 The El Mina or Al Mina mosque is the largest mosque in Hurghada and on the Red Sea coast.
 Spanning more than 8,000 square metres, the mosque welcomes people of the Islamic faith under twenty majestic domes.
 From the outside, the white marble, delicately sculpted with traditional ornaments, is a real feast for the eyes.
 Inside, the curved ceilings, paintings and decorative mosaics form a colourful and intoxicating spectacle.
 Even non-religious visitors can venture inside the El Mina mosque during designated hours, wearing appropriate clothing.
 What's more, the outside can be visited free of charge from the square in front of the mosque.

-- The history of the Al Mina mosque in Egypt
+The domes of the El Mina mosque in Hurghada.

 The Great Mosque of Hurghada